Your rights if you're disabled and rent your home

 a tenancy agreement in Braille, large print or easy read

-a ramp if you use a wheelchair
+a ramp, if you use a wheelchair

 any furnishings you need to use the house, such as a raised seat for your toilet

-it's expensive and there are cheaper options
+it's expensive and there are cheaper alternatives

 Getting adaptations done